 - Stain remover gel or spray

-Remove excess chocolate.
 Use a butter knife or a spoon to remove any bits of chocolate from the fabric.
 You don't want to use anything sharp that could cut or damage the fabric.
 Work carefully to make sure you don't spread the chocolate to clean parts of the clothing.
 If the chocolate has already dried and hardened onto the fabric, it can be tricky to peel away without damaging the fibers of the fabric.
 Use your best judgment, but if it seems like it is doing more harm than good, do not peel or scrape away dried chocolate.
-Just skip to the next step.

-- Rinse with cold water.
 Using cold water, rinse the back of the stained area.
 This allows the stain to travel back through the least amount of fabric possible.
-It's tempting to use hot or warm water, but this will actually set the protein-based part of the stain.
-Chocolate also has an oil-based stain component, so using cold water may seem counter-productive, butyou are just trying to remove as much of the stain as possible without setting it permanently.
+It's tempting to use hot or warm water, but this may set the stain.
+Chocolate also has an oil-based stain component, so using cold water may seem counter-productive, but you are just trying to remove as much of the stain as possible without setting it permanently.

-- Rub in some liquid laundry detergent.
-Gently rub liquid detergent into the chocolate stain.
+Gently rub heavy-duty liquid detergent (Persil or Tide) into the chocolate stain.
 If you don't have or use liquid laundry detergent, you can substitute a liquid dish soap but don't use detergent meant for the dishwasher.
-Laundry soap or dish soap will help to break down the stain in the fibers.
-Allow the clothing to sit for 5 minutes.
+Allow the clothing to sit for five minutes.
 Do not rinse.
 Next, soak the clothing for 15 minutes in cold water.
-Every 3 to 5 minutes, rub the stained area between your fingers and thumb gently to loosen the stain.
+Every three to five minutes, rub the stained area between your fingers and thumb gently to loosen the stain.
 Rinse thoroughly.
 Continue until no more stain can be removed.
-Rinse the stained area completely.
+Rinse the stained area completely and wash as usual.